Dental hygienists can get nearly 30% off the special EuroPerio8 day ticket if they register by February 27.

 June.
 Catholic University Leuven – Marc Quirynen/Wim Teughel.

-The research itself from January to June was drawn from a pool of top worldwide researchers from: South Korea; USA: Sweden; Italy; Japan; Singapore.
+The research papers from January to June were drawn from a pool of top worldwide research centres in: South Korea; USA: Sweden; Italy; Japan; Singapore.

 Digests for the second half of 2014 will come from the University of Paris, the University of Dublin, the Rambam Medical Centre in Israel, the Sahlgrenska Academy in Sweden, the Yeditepe University in Turkey, and the UCL Eastman Dental Institute in London.